Have More Questions?

 There is no interruption in service.
 In fact, you might not even notice the difference when your account is enrolled because you will still receive and pay your bills through PG&E.

 There are no hidden costs and no duplicate charges for CCE customers.
-When you become a CCE customer, the electric generation fee previously charged by PG&E is replaced on your bill as an electric generation charge from RCEA.
-There is also an exit fee levied on each customer by PG&E called the “Power Charge Indifference Adjustment” or PCIA.
-This fee pays PG&E for the stranded costs associated with the power it purchased on your behalf that is no longer needed.
-Although the PCIA is a separate charge on the customer bill, it is factored into RCEA’s rates so that the overall electrical generation charges are below PG&E’s generation charges.
+The RCEA generation charge replaces PG&E’s previous generation charge.
+You can see that by finding the “Generation Credit” on the “Details of PG&E Electric Delivery Charges” on your bill.
+PG&E also charges CCE customers an exit fee called the “Power Charge Indifference Adjustment” or PCIA.
+This fee pays PG&E for the long term energy contracts that they were required to sign on behalf of customers that they no longer serve.
+Although the PCIA is a separate charge on the customer bill, it is factored into RCEA’s rates so that the overall electrical generation charges are still below PG&E’s generation charges.

-In May 2016, the RCEA Board selected The Energy Authority (TEA), a non-profit organization, to represent its interests in the wholesale power market.
-TEA, on RCEA’s behalf, negotiates long- and short-term power contracts with energy producers, including local producers, based on the specific power supply goals developed by the RCEA Board.
+In May 2016, the RCEA Board selected The Energy Authority (TEA), a non-profit organization, to assist RCEA in wholesale power market procurement.
+TEA, with RCEA, negotiates long- and short-term power contracts with energy producers, including local producers, based on the specific power supply goals developed by the RCEA Board.
 These contracts are negotiated with the goal of procuring energy that meets the requirements of cost, levels of carbon-free and renewable, use of local resources, reliability, and other factors as defined by the RCEA board and based on input from the community.

 Yes—RCEA offers Net Energy Metering (NEM) to all solar customers, just as PG&E has.
 RCEA’s premium Net Energy Metering program increases the amount paid for excess energy generation and allows customers to “roll over” energy credits from one year to the next, rather than allowing them to expire.
-Existing solar customers don’t have to do anything when they become RCEA customers; they are automatically enrolled in the new NEM program if they were previously enrolled in PG&E’s NEM program.
-Enrollment of NEM customers was done in four quarterly batches during the first year of CCE operation so that each customer’s enrollment fell as close as possible to their “true-up” month to ensure a seamless transition.
 Use the following links to find more information about RCEA’s Residential NEM program and Commercial NEM program.

 No. Customers can only participate if their homes or businesses are located within the Humboldt CCE service area.

-State law requires that as we begin to implement our service, we must contact our customers in writing a minimum of four times to inform them about our program and customer options.
-We are doing this via a combination of letters, mailers, and postcards.
-After the program launches, new PG&E customers will receive two notifications by mail letting them know about their options.
+State law required that we contact our customers in writing a minimum of four times during the launch program period to inform them about our program and customer options.
+We did this via a combination of letters, mailers, and postcards.
+Currently, new PG&E customers will receive two notifications by mail letting them know about their options.